dp0109/Hairlytics/README.md

 ## Usage Guide

-* Start interaction using the Floating Chatbot (bottom-right) or AI Assistant page
+* Start interaction using the Floating Chatbot (bottom-right)
 * Sign Up / Login to save your analysis profile
 * Analyze hair data via the Dashboard (`/analysis`)
 * Explore UI pages like Reviews and Contact